…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 I may present the gospel of Christ without charge,

 that I may not abuse my authority in the gospel.

 Unlike so many, we do not peddle the word of God for profit.
 On the contrary, in Christ we speak before God with sincerity, as those sent from God.

 For Paul, … unlike so many, … to present the gospel of Christ without charge (free of charge) to those who have not heard of Jesus.
 His motive was not for any profit, but to honor the Lord with sincerity and truth in his message.
 Build trust.

-Not manipulate his audience for profit or greed, through abusing the privilege of his position of authority or influence, … in order to serve them free of charge.
+not abuse my authority in the gospel Not manipulate his audience for profit or greed, through abusing the privilege of his position of authority or influence, … in order to serve them free of charge.

 … unlike so many — it seems during Paul’s time, profiteering was common.

 In Paul’s words — 3 We put no stumbling block in anyone’s path, so that our ministry will not be discredited.
 4 Rather, as servants of God we commend ourselves in every way: in great endurance; in troubles, hardships and distresses; 5 in beatings, imprisonments and riots; in hard work, …

 the gospel of Christ – Jesus Christ was the center/heart of Paul’s message.